 Tinnitus may present itself without any cause, but here are some precautions to keep in mind:

 - Avoid loud noises.
 Exposure to loud sounds (from music gigs to industrial environments and machinery) can be a common cause of tinnitus.
 Hearing loss can be irreversible

 - If you need to be around loud noises, ensure you wear suitable ear protection

 - Listen to music on headphones at a sensible level – many devices offer a warning

 - Look after your cardiovascular system (blood vessels) with a healthy lifestyle

 At Benenden Hospital, we have experienced Ear Nose and Throat Consultants who can help you manage your tinnitus.
 Your Consultant will talk to you about your medical history before carrying out an examination and hearing test to grade the severity of your tinnitus and diagnose any treatable ear conditions.
 If required, further investigations can be arranged to help tailor your management plan.

-If you need help with tinnitus management or symptoms, book an appointment today with our dedicated ENT service by completing our online booking form or by calling our Private Patient Team on 01580 363158.
+If you need help with tinnitus management or symptoms, book an appointment today with our dedicated ENT service by completing our online booking form or by contacting our Private Patient Team via Livechat or on 01580 363 158.